ManenschijnJaap/PgoNotifications/README.md

 - Go to rare tracker page when clicking on notification
 - Add option to persist wishlisht on logout
 - Move from AlarmManager to self invoking services
+- Create service that updates last known location (if needed)
 - Automate Google login
 - Redo login page
 - Add pokemon center recovery sound for notification!